Cremation or Burial

 Cremation is part of pagan culture

-and their religious p
+and their religious practices.

 Many ancient cultures from around the world practiced cremation for thousands of years.